enkidevs/curriculum/General/Networking/ns-lookup.md

 ---
 ## Practice

-`nslookup` enables users to see specific ??? and ??? ?
+`nslookup` command enables users to see specific
+??? and ???.

 * IP address
 * DNS servers